Strepsiptera - Baltic Amber

 The name of the group is derived from the Greek words for twisted (streptos) and wing (pteron) and refers to the peculiar twisted wing of the male's hind-wings while in flight.

 Strepsiptera present an enigma to taxonomists.
 Some believe they are the sister group to the beetle families Meloidae and Rhipiphoridae, which have similar parasitic development and forewing reduction; some say they are the sister group to the beetles; some say they are the sister group to the flies, which have hind wing halteres.
 The eyes are very unique in this group, they have what commonly looks like bumps all over them.
 This is a very good indicator that you are looking at a Strepsiptera.

 They are rare in both Baltic and Dominican amber.
-The number of specimens from the Dominican Republic can be counted on one's hands and toes!
+The number of specimens from the Baltic can be counted on one's hands and toes!
 They are rare and found mostly in museums (if at all).

 This particular specimen is in perfect shape.
 The Twisted Wing almost looks like he posed for us when he died.
 It is a remarkable piece of amber.
 You can see all the important characteristics of the animal.